KauaValim/KauaValim/README.pt-br.md

-## Meus status no github dizem que sou iniciante, mas posso garantir que esta posição vai mudar.
+## Meus status no github até agora.

 <br>